 Sponsored Studio creates partnerships with local businesses to provide unique educational experiences for students while also assisting business partners with a fresh approach to their research and development, creative communications, and business challenges.

-“"We are proud to be involved with educational endeavors like this that support the arts and the education of young people who we hope will someday join our industry."”Norm Young
+“We are proud to be involved with educational endeavors like this that support the arts and the education of young people who we hope will someday join our industry.”Norm Young

 President and CEO, Weld Racing,

-Coterie Theatre Poster Design project
+Kansas City Streetcar Poster Design project

-Children’s Mercy Hospital – Medical Illustration project
+Children’s Mercy Hospital – Medical Illustration Project

 Incorporated into the class was a Sponsored Studio project in partnership with Children’s Mercy Hospital, which contacted KCAI for help in visually interpreting medical research concepts for low-literacy and illiterate populations in the U.S. and abroad.